Kate Gundry, Pluck PR

 Who is behind this?

-A team from the former Airbus Vahana eVTOL program decided there was another way to address the Urban Air Mobility (UAM) market and started a company to develop eSTOL aircraft.
+A team from the former Airbus Vahana eVTOL program decided there was a better way to bring electric aircraft to market and started a company to develop eSTOL aircraft.
+The team is passionate about expanding aviation’s benefits to the world and has deep experience in aerospace and technology development.
 The founding team includes members with over 60 years of aerospace experience whose backgrounds include companies like Airbus, Eclipse Aviation, Northrop Grumman, Uber Elevate, Airware, and Scaled Composites.
 The founding team is:

 Marc Ausman, Co-founder & CEO.
 Chief Strategist on the Airbus Vahana program.
-Formerly COO at Yuneec, President at Vertical Power, Board member at Experimental Aircraft Association (EAA), Director at Eclipse Aviation, and Naval Flight Officer at US Navy.
+Formerly COO at Yuneec, President at Vertical Power, Board member at Experimental Aircraft Association (EAA), Director at Eclipse Aviation, and Naval Aviator at US Navy.
 MBA, UT Austin.
 BS, Cal Poly.

 Peter Kalogiannis, CTO & Co-founder.
 Aircraft Integration and Test Lead on the Airbus Vahana program.
 Formerly Sr. Flight Test Engineer at Uber Elevate, Director at Skyryse, Project and Flight Test Engineer, Scaled Composites.
 MS Electrical Engineering, BS Computer Engineering, University of Illinois Urbana-Champaign.